kj187/dashing-targetprocess_burndown/README.md

 You need also PhantomJS in version 2.x, the dependency version of webshot is 1.x and this version has a bug regarding SVG images.
 You can install PhantomJS 2.x as the following:

-Furthermore a TargetProcess dashboard with a configured burndown chart ist required!
+Furthermore a TargetProcess dashboard with a configured burndown chart is required!

 ```
 cd /tmp